 The Expenses of Being a Bridesmaid

 There is a considerable expense involved in being a bridesmaid, including the costs of apparel, travel and hotel room for the ceremony, hosting a party, as well as a shower gift and a wedding gift.
 A bridesmaid can save money by asking others to pitch in for the showers, wearing a dress she already owns (if that’s okay with the bride), making her own dress, and staying with friends.
-She can give her friend the gift of time - i.e., the gift of addressing and stuffing the invitations.
+She can give her friend the gift of time, for example the gift of addressing and stuffing the invitations.
 Also, a bride may pay for some of the expenses if her budget allows it.

 The Bachelorette Party

 Planning a bachelorette party should be a fun experience for a bridesmaid to toast the bride and have a blast with both new and old friends.
 The party planner should be sure to keep the bride in mind always.
 Just because the wild maid-of-honor might want a stripper doesn’t mean the bride will.
 Consider if the bride is more a gambling-in-Vegas type of gal or a sitting-by-the-pool-with-a-white-wine-spritzer girl.
 Either way, you might want to plan a few bachelorette party games for a night to remember.
 Most of all, a bachelorette party should be a unique and amazing experience that’s both a total blast and a time for bonding.